Request a priority review

-You can request to have your appeal Advanced on Docket, or moved to the front of the line, for any of the below reasons.
+You can request to have your appeal Advanced on Docket, or moved to the front of the line, for any of these reasons.

-- Are 75 years old or older, or
+- You’re 75 years old or older, or

-- Have other sufficient cause (a reason for needing your appeal reviewed faster)
+- You have other sufficient cause (a reason for needing your appeal reviewed faster)